Neurogami/osc-repl/README.md

     :port: <port number of OSC server>

+ You can also use the config file to preload some OSC commands:

+    :initial_messages:
+     - /animata/layer/layer_0001/image jgb-doll2.png
+     - /animata/move/joint head 10.0 10.0

 The program runs in a loop, giving you a command-line prompt, awaiting your bidding.

 You enter the OSC address pattern and args (if any) to send and hit Enter.